Welcome, friends!

 It’s something that’s not taught anymore, families aren’t passing it down like they used to and unless you inherit your tools or trade, the opportunities to learn just don’t exist now.

 Plus, it’s not glamorous work.
-Despite working with beautiful stones all day long, I’m working with flame torches, hazardous chemicals and gas.
-I get burned and I get dirty.
+Despite working with beautiful stones all day long, you’re working with flame torches, hazardous chemicals and gas.
+You get burned and you get dirty.
 For most kids of this generation, watching their parents or grandparents do this kind of work doesn’t appeal to them as a career or trade.
 Sadly, so many artists are dying before their children carry on the legacy.

 That’s where you come in.